yqz5514/study-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Yaxin's Study Blogs
 ---

 I want to create a personal profile webpage